ChainSafe/forest/docs/docs/users/reports/node_comparison/rpc_comparison.md

 ## Environment

-The measurements cover Lotus `1.36.1-rc1` and Forest `0.33.8`.
+The measurements cover Lotus `1.36.1-rc1` and Forest `0.34.1`.

 ![Build info for the compared Forest and Lotus nodes](/img/reports/rpc_comparison/build-info.png)

 ## RPC latency

-Average wall time per HTTP request was approximately 5 ms for Forest and 40-80 ms for Lotus over the measurement window.
-The Forest trace stayed roughly constant, while the Lotus trace varied as the request mix changed.
+Average wall time per HTTP request was approximately 10-15 ms for Forest and 30-50 ms for Lotus over most of the measurement window.
+Both traces rose toward the end as load increased, with Forest reaching about 30 ms and Lotus about 48 ms.

 ![Average wall time per HTTP request](/img/reports/rpc_comparison/wall-time-per-http-request.png)

 ### Per-flow latency

-At the median (P50) the two nodes were close: approximately 6-7 ms for Forest and 8-12 ms for Lotus.
+At the median (P50) the two nodes were close: approximately 7 ms for Forest and 8 ms for Lotus.
 The difference was larger in the tail.
-At P95, Forest stayed near 25 ms while Lotus stayed around 90 ms and reached approximately 450-470 ms under load.
-At P99, Forest held around 150 ms while Lotus ranged from approximately 500 ms to 1.6 s.
+At P95, Forest stayed near 50 ms and rose to roughly 115 ms under load, while Lotus stayed around 70-85 ms and reached roughly 185 ms. At P99, Forest held around 200 ms and rose to about 350 ms, while Lotus ranged from approximately 240 ms to a peak near 600 ms.

 <p align="center">
   <img